 Can monoclonal antibodies replace the need for vaccination?

-While monoclonal antibodies provide an effective means to prevent the development of severe COVID-19 in those who have already been infected or exposed to the virus, Dr. Regev says that vaccination remains the best way to prevent infection, severe symptoms, hospitalization and death.
+While monoclonal antibodies provide an effective means to prevent the development of severe COVID-19 in those who have already been infected, Dr. Regev says that vaccination remains the best way to prevent infection, severe symptoms, hospitalization and death.
 “I cannot stress enough the importance of vaccination,” he says.

-In San Diego County, 98.8% of patients hospitalized with COVID-19 since Jan.
-1, 2021, were unvaccinated, supporting Dr. Regev’s and colleagues’ continued — and confirmed — assertions that the COVID-19 vaccines available in the U.S. are safe and extremely effective.
+In San Diego County, the hospitalization rate for people who are not vaccinated is three times higher than those who are fully vaccinated, and the death rate is four times higher.
+This supports Dr. Regev’s and colleagues’ continued — and confirmed — assertions that the COVID-19 vaccines available in the U.S. are safe and extremely effective.

 “I encourage everyone who qualifies for vaccination to vaccinate themselves and to encourage their loved ones to do the same,” Dr. Regev says.
 “This will not only significantly reduce their chance of morbidity and mortality from COVID, but also will likely help in ending the pandemic.”

-If you have been recently diagnosed with COVID-19 or have been exposed to someone with COVID-19, talk with your doctor about whether you qualify for monoclonal antibody treatment.
-The County of San Diego offers treatment at several Monoclonal Antibody Treatment Centers.
-Call 619-685-2500 or email COVIDtreatment@sdcounty.ca.gov for more information.
+If you have been recently diagnosed with COVID-19, talk with your doctor about whether you qualify for monoclonal antibody treatment.
+The County of San Diego offers treatment at several Monoclonal Antibody Treatment Centers and reports there is ample supply of treatment available, which is available at no cost, regardless of health insurance or immigration status.
+Additionally, your doctor's referral is not required.